Should I neuter my pet?

 I am concerned about the anaesthetics being used, should I be?

 As with any procedure there is a small risk involved but it is very minimal with neutering.
-The aesthetic agents used in Ark Vetcare hospitals are the exact same as a human would use if they visited St. Vincent’s Hospital for a procedure.
+The anaesthetic agents used in Ark Vetcare hospitals are the exact same as a human would use if they visited St. Vincent’s Hospital for a procedure.
 Therefore, you should have full confidence in the safety protocol of the anaesthetics being used.

 A highly experienced veterinary team